 Visiting Tanzania in January

-In January, there is still a chance of getting rain, the temperatures are getting higher and the humidity is building.
-It’s still a good time to visit as rates are still lower and the safari experience is excellent.
+In January, there is still a chance of getting rain, the temperatures are getting higher, and the humidity is building.
+It’s still a good time to visit, as rates are still lower and the safari experience is excellent.
 At this time of year, the migration herds are calm in the southeastern part of the Serengeti for calving.
-The Ndutu Plains are very busy but still amazing to see so many animals in one place.
+The Ndutu Plains are very busy, but it’s still wonderful to see so many animals in one place.
 Since January is still in the green season between November and March, Tanzania still offers superb birdwatching opportunities, with its migratory birds arriving in their thousands.

-In January, there is little rain making the whole of Tanzania at large dry with less mud which makes it is for you to also hike the highest point in Africa.
+In January, there is little rain, making the whole of Tanzania at large dry with less mud, which makes it easy for you to also hike the highest point in Africa.

 Events & Festivals